powderluv/vllm-docs/README.md

 | Power cap | 750 W |
 | SCLK/MCLK | 2100 Mhz / 1300 Mhz |

-## Pull latest Docker
+## Pull latest

-You can pull the image with `docker pull rocm/vllm-dev:20241018`
+You can pull the image with `docker pull rocm/vllm-dev:20241023`

 ### What is New